madmaxpython/DeepLodocus/README.md

 The colored point represent the required labels to be tracked on DeepLabCut<br/>
 The red lines represent the skeleton of the animal<br/>
 Individual name : Mouse 1<br/>

+You can find an exemple of the config.yaml that we used to train our model [here](https://github.com/madmaxpython/DeepLodocus/blob/Master/Docs/config.yaml).

 ### Video name
 Each video name needs to follow the same template: [cagenumber]_[animalID].mp4